Josh-Rentrope/JanusIonic/README.md

 # JanusIonic
 This is a repository for Janus Ionic app, which runs on android phones This installation is primarily for linux, but windows may work as well.
 You can also just use the included apk.
+[Introductory Video](https://www.youtube.com/watch?v=bqdwI5zOTiA)

 ## Installation
 First, set up Android Studio and the sdk manager.
 Here are instructions for [Linux](https://medium.com/@aashimad1/install-android-studio-in-ubuntu-b8aed675849f)